 Creamy, Chunky, Easygoing Grilled Onion Parsley Potato Salad

-Summertime always makes me long for the creamy goodness of my Grilled Onion and Parsley Potato Salad.
+Summertime always makes me long for the creamy goodness of my Potato Salad with Salad Cream.
 This potato salad is the perfect cold side for family events, backyard picnics, or just a good old BBQ dinner night!
 The parsley adds an herby bite, and the grilled onions and celery add color and char to the dish.

 Choose the right parsley